opiproject/opi-prov-life/COORDINATION.md

 1. All xPU devices shall have a standard PCI PF0 interface (PCI Physical Function 0) that is fully compliant to the PCIe specification
    - The PF0 interface shall be functional 3 seconds after PERST# is de-asserted
    - The PF0 interface shall be functional when the compute complex on the xPU is running, locked up or halted
+   - ***SB> Does special PF0 serve any other purpose?
+How about PF1 ?
+Are PFS1-N assumed to be ready when PF0 is ready?
+How about Multi host?
+Do we need multiple PF0 in case of multihost?
+If PF1 is to be given to separate host, how will second host realize readiness?
+Why PF0 needs a new class code ? why not propose the capability extension to existing devices (virtio/nvme/idpf etc ?)***

 2. Define a new PCI Class Code and corresponding PCI architected Extended Capability Structure for xPUs
    - Define PCI sub-classes for xPUs with and without an AMC
    - The PCI architected Extended Capability Structure shall include items 3-7 below